rayfranco/boarsmith/README.md

+Note that this is under developement and not ready for production.

 # boarsmith — a frontend site workflow

 Boarsmith is a custom site structure and workflow, made for frontend small sites, working with Grunt.js for testing, building and publishing.